-Finally, while we were taxiing, the back of the plane no longer had screams.
+Finally, while we were taxiing, the back of the plane was no longer filled with screams.
 During the flight, he colored and watched a movie with Caroline, he engaged in conversation and showed her all the things outside.

 By the end of the flight, he was Caroline’s best friend.
 I’m not sure if he caught the kiss she landed on his shoulder while they were looking out the window.